Chevrolet Impala: NASCAR

-In 2007, the Impala began to replace the Monte Carlo on the NASCAR stock car racing circuit; more specifically, on all the scheduled racing events where NASCAR has mandated the use of a car with different (and some new) specifications, better known as the Car of Tomorrow.
+In 2007, the Impala began to replace the Monte Carlo on the NASCAR stock car racing circuit; more specifically, on all the scheduled racing events where NASCAR mandated the use of a car with different (and some new) specifications, better known as the Car of Tomorrow.

 The Impala was also used to represent Chevrolet in the Nationwide Series.
 In 2013, the Impala was replaced by the Camaro in the Nationwide Series.

-The Impala was also used in the NASCAR Pinty's Series.
-It was replaced by the Camaro in 2018.
+The Impala was also used in the NASCAR Pinty's Series before being replaced by the Camaro in 2018.

 The 2012 NASCAR season marked the end of use of the Impala nameplate on stock cars.
-From 2013 to 2017, Chevrolet drivers began driving the Holden VF Commodore SSV based Chevrolet SS in Sprint Cup until the SS was replaced by the Camaro after 2017.
+From 2013 to 2017, Chevrolet drivers began driving the Holden VF Commodore SSV based Chevrolet SS in the Sprint Cup until the SS was replaced by the Camaro after 2017.